Tolga-Karahan/protolabs-challenge/protolabs-challenge/etl_project_documentation.md

 ```

 ### 4. Check the data in query.ipynb notebook
+Open `query.ipynb`to examine and query the data.
 Choose the kernel of the notebook as the Python virtual environment you created!
-You can execute cells in `query.ipynb` notebook to examine data!

 ## Schemas